bguiz/front-end-js-testing/README.md

 Goals:

-1. Unit tests
+1. Unit testing
-2. Integrations tests
+2. Integrations testing

 The libraries used for both of them have been kept as similar as possible to each other.
 In fact, only the runner library differs, but the framework and assertions libraries used are the same.

+This module aims to be a reference/ starter for a testable front-end Javascript application.

 ## Unit testing